Framework 2: The GROW coaching model for better 1:1s

 Why it works

 The model creates momentum without making the conversation robotic.
-It is especially useful when a direct report shows up with a messy problem but no clear ask.
+It is especially useful when a direct report shows up with a messy problem, partial frustration, and no clear ask yet.

 Common mistake